Matthew-D-Johnston/js225/js229_study_guide.md

   * The `hasOwnProperty` method on an object tests if a property is defined on the object itself.
   * The `Object.getOwnPropertyNames` method returns an array of an object's own property names.

+* The prototype chain property lookup is the basis for "prototypal inheritance", or property sharing through the prototype chain.
+Downstream objects "inherit" properties and behaviors from upstream objects, or, put differently, downstream objects can "delegate" properties or behaviors upstream.

+  * A downstream object **overrides** an inherited property if it has a same-named property on itself.
+(Overriding is similar to shadowing, but it doesn't completely hide the overriden properties.)
+  * `Object.getOwnPropertyNames` and `obj.hasOwnProperty` can be used to test whether a given property is owned by an object.

 ##### Methods on Object.prototype